Welfare Benefits Adviser (Trainee Considered)

 At CABB, we value diversity, promote equality and challenge discrimination.
 We encourage and welcome applications from people of all backgrounds.
-We particularly welcome applications from disabled, Black, Asian and Minority Ethnic (BAME) as these communities are currently under-represented throughout Citizens Advice.
-We also welcome applications from, LGB and Trans and non-binary candidates.
+We particularly welcome applications from disabled people, people with physical or mental health conditions, LGBT+ and non-binary people, and people from racially minoritised communities..

 Here is the full job pack, which includes full details of the role and person specification.

 Your CV & covering letter should be sent to firstname.lastname@example.org